-- In South Sudan, MSF has been delivering approx. 900 000 OPD consultations in 2014 and the total expenditures accounted for 83 million EUR, which is more than the health budget of the national Ministry of Health.
+- In South Sudan, MSF has been delivering approx. 900 000 OPD consultations in 2015 and the total expenditures accounted for 83 million EUR.
 MSF was present across the country, carrying out activities where no other actors did.
-Many people only have MSF to rely on in order to get the healthcare they need. - In West Africa, MSF was among the first actors to respond to the Ebola outbreak on the ground, long before the international community took its responsibility.
-MSF took often the lead in the response, given the lack of expertise and coordination capacity.
-MSF mobilized significant resources at all levels, from rapid response to hotspots in remote rural locations to high level meetings addressing the UN General Secretary.
-MSF opened its facilities to many actors so that they could be trained on Ebola and on setting up case management centres. - In the field of vaccination, MSF is very reactive, quickly setting up emergency campaigns in the event of outbreak.
-In 2014, over 1,5 million beneficiaries got immunized against measles and meningitis.
-Facing the recurrent, long lasting and massive measles outbreak in DRC, MSF developed a different approach in 2014, implementing the so called 'coup de poing' methodology, vaccinating more quickly the epicentre of the outbreak.
-Results showed a positive impact with attack, case fatality and mortality rates being below the ones seen after traditional immunization campaigns.
+Many people only have MSF to rely on in order to get the healthcare they need. - In total, MSF admitted 10,310 patients to its Ebola management centres of which 5,201 were confirmed Ebola cases, representing one-third of all WHO-confirmed cases.5 - In the field of vaccination, MSF is very reactive, quickly setting up emergency campaigns in the event of outbreak.
+In 2015, almost 1,9 million beneficiaries got immunized against measles and meningitis.